thomasstep/thomasstep.github.io/_posts/2022-06-21-using-mustache-to-preprocess-html-templates.md

 While working on one of my recent projects I came across the need to templatize some of the information that I was using in HTML files.
 I am attempting to make my front end without any frameworks like Next.js but instead with simple HTML, CSS, and vanilla Javascript.
 We'll see how everything turns out but that'll be a topic of discussion for another post.

 Years ago I had heard of something called Mustache which is a templating engine somewhat similar to something like Jinja.
 I started looking into it because I wanted something quick and lightweight to setup.
-I am not using anything special from the Mustache syntax other than the double brackets (`{{ }}`) to preprocess my HTML files.
+I am not using anything special from the Mustache syntax other than the double brackets {% raw %}(`{{ }}`){% endraw %} to preprocess my HTML files.
 Here is what one of my templates might look like.

 {% raw %}
 ```html